Nothing’s ‘normal’ any more. For all of us, what’s happening now can, to put it plainly, mess with your head.

 Have faith in the process.

 Support your team – and you – for the long haul.
 This isn’t ‘going away’ as politicians seem to glibly suggest.
-It will be with us for a year, maybe two, even longer perhaps.
+It will be with us for years.

 We are just at the beginning of that journey.
-The contagion will return, and distancing or lockdown may have to happen again.
+The contagion will return and rebound, and distancing or lockdown may have to happen again.
 Denying that delays acceptance, which is what we need to allow us to imagine our new reality.

 We need to imagine that new reality as something very different to the ‘normal’ that passed before, just as we question the endurance of draconian control and be mindful of not replicating it under another guise.